 Based on REE patterns, the diogenites Johnstown, Bilanga, Roda, A-881548, and Dhofar 700 exhibit similar very low Eu/Eu* values and significant light REE depletions, and they may constitute a subgroup (Barrat et al., 2010).
 The investigators argue that these diogenites with very low Eu/Eu* ratios were contaminated by <10% of a low degree (<5%) eucritic crustal melt phase associated with a very large Eu anomaly.
 This scenario would be consistent with diogenites forming concurrent with or later than the formation of eucrites.

-To see an alternative classification system for the diogenites and dunites based on mineralogical and petrographical features, proposed by Beck and McSween (2010) and modified by Wittke et al. (2011), click here.
+To see an alternative classification system for the diogenites based on mineralogical and petrographical features, proposed by Beck and McSween (2010) and modified by Wittke et al. (2011), click here.
 The photo above shows the cut face of a 7.0 g specimen.
 Below is the reverse side with minor fusion crust visible on the top edge, and the bottom image is an excellent petrographic thin section micrograph of Johnstown, shown courtesy of Peter Marmet.

 click on photo for a magnified view